 Through the Web

 One good place to start is Google News, where you can search by topic or see recent headlines.
 Or, check out today's headlines around the world via the Newseum.
 Many sites are dedicated solely to publishing news.
 Some of these sites are the digitized versions of print publications, such as The New York Times, The Washington Post, and The News & Advance.
+Some news sites limit their articles to paying subscribers, but many can be found through the library databases listed above.
+Contact a librarian for assistance.

 Traditional newspapers include hard news coverage, OpEd (Opinions and Editorials) sections, and advertisements.
 Today, in addition to traditional newspapers, news content is all over the web and is presented in many different formats.
 Check out different types of news coverage below: